How to make GREAT Small Talk | English Conversation Practice

 You want to be careful here that you don’t say “working towards something bigger” or “something better” because it might be a little offensive, right? because it might be a little offensive, right? that they currently have isn’t good enough.

 If money wasn’t an issue, what job would you want?
 Some people might say that they don’t want to work if they didn’t have any issues with money, right?
-But you might have to rephrase that question and say “Well what would you do?” or “How would you spend your time?”
+But you might have to rephrase that question and say:

 Another really great small talk topic and there’s a couple of ways that you can do this.
 You can pay attention to local news headlines, this is a really good way of, you know, finding things to talk about.